Thermochemical models of outer core convection with heterogeneous core-mantle boundary heat flux: Discussion and conclusions

 Our simulations show thermochemically stable regions with varying characteristics.
 Chemically driven local or global stable regions arise in our homogeneous simulations when chemical buoyancy dominates thermal buoyancy.
 In this parameter regime, these regions co-exist with thermally driven RILs in our heterogeneous models.
 The strength and thickness of the chemically stable regions increase with the compositional Rayleigh number and can reach values comparable to those for the thermal RILs in the parameter space studied.
 The strength and thickness of the thermally stabilised regions increase with the thermal Rayleigh number.
 The thermal RIL strength scales as $\tRaT^{0.5}$, similar to pure thermal models \citep{mound_2020}; however, the RIL thickness follows a steeper ($\sim\tRaT^{0.2}$) scaling compared to the theoretical $\tRaT^{0.1}$ scaling, the difference being attributed to the chemical driving.

-Chemically stable regions in our simulations arise naturally from the internal dynamics of the rotating convection rather than through an imposed external mechanism, as is often assumed \citep[e.g.][]{buffett2010stratification, landeau_2016, brodholt_2017}. \citet{bouffard_2019} found global dynamically-induced chemically stable layers in simulations of pure chemical rotating spherical shell convection that grow slowly on the viscous diffusion timescale.
-By contrast, the chemically stable regions in our simulations reach a steady state in which the downward diffusion chemical flux (together with some downward entrainment) balances upward advection of light material into the stable region. \citet{bouffard_2019} implemented a novel numerical method to neglect chemical diffusion entirely in order to approximate the high $\PrC$ limit appropriate to Earth's core and suggest that diffusion should remain non-negligible even at $\PrC\sim1000$, which is larger than the value $\PrC=10$ adopted in our simulations to reduce computational costs.
+Chemically stable regions in our simulations arise naturally from the internal dynamics of the rotating convection rather than through an imposed external mechanism, as is often assumed \citep[e.g.,][]{buffett2010stratification, landeau_2016, brodholt_2017}. \citet{bouffard_2019} found global dynamically-induced chemically stable layers in simulations of pure chemical rotating spherical shell convection.
+These layers were non-stationary and grew slowly on the viscous diffusion timescale.
+By contrast, the chemically stable regions in our simulations reach a steady state in about a viscous diffusion timescale.
+In the steady state, the downward diffusive chemical flux (together with some downward entrainment) balances upward advection of light material into the stable region. \citet{bouffard_2019} implemented a novel numerical method to neglect chemical diffusion entirely in order to approximate the high $\PrC$ limit appropriate to Earth's core and suggest that diffusion should remain non-negligible even at $\PrC\sim1000$.
+Although this is larger than the value $\PrC=10$ adopted in our simulations to reduce computational costs, the role of the downward diffusive chemical flux in the balance should remain important at higher $\PrC$.
 The chemically stable regions in both studies exhibit latitudinal variations with maximum thickness and strength near the poles, which gradually reduce towards the equator.
-This can be caused by higher stirring and mixing outside the tangent cylinder than inside, and/or thermal convection eroding the layer at the equator \citep{Bouffard2020ConvectiveCore}.
+In our simulations, this effect seems to be caused by enhanced vertical transport of chemical plumes inside the tangent cylinder (Figure \ref{fig:comp_flux}) combined with meridional circulation, which transports light elements away from the poles.
+Additionally, higher stirring and mixing outside the tangent cylinder than inside, and/or thermal convection eroding the layer at the equator may also play a role \citep{Bouffard2020ConvectiveCore}.